 But that’s not really how the system works.
 The Founding Fathers didn’t defer the question, or choose one religion and then dial it down, or decide that a “best of” collection would be okay.
 Rather than settle the competition between religions in the public arena, they decided that such competition would always be private.
 In the United States we have protected religion from government by protecting government from religion.

 That decision works because all the laws needed to regulate the interactions between citizens can be made without reference to faith.
 We know that killing is a sin because it has been revealed to be, but we make it a crime because it causes grief and disrupts the social order; similarly theft, and bearing false witness.
-We know that adultery is a sin because it is revealed to be, but we made it a crime because it causes unhappiness and moreover because it used to prevent people from knowing who their offspring are.
+We know that adultery is a sin because it is revealed to be, but we made it a crime because it causes unhappiness and moreover because it used to prevent people from knowing who their offspring were.
 With DNA testing and no-fault divorce, adultery is not the crime that it once was, though presumably it continues to be as sinful as ever.
 Failure to observe the Sabbath is revealed to be a sin, but under our system of laws it should not be a crime because failure to observe it (or observing it on a different day) harms no other person.
 Here’s the analysis to perform when a court decision, say, seems to conflict with faith: if you cannot think of a basis for a law other than a religious one, then the law should not exist.
 Religion is neither necessary nor sufficient for legislation.